 - Illegal drugs

-- Appliances and accessories that are non-CSA approved appliances (light and power bars, cooking appliances, extension cords, small cooking ware, hair dryers, etc.)
+- Appliances and accessories that are non-CSA approved (light and power bars, cooking appliances, extension cords, small cooking ware, hair dryers, etc.)